dotnet/csharplang/proposals/required-members.md

 }
 ```

+### Initialization Requirement

 Members specified in an init clause must be definitely assigned at the end of the constructor body.
 If they are not, an error is produced.
-To support more
+To support more complicated
-complicated initialization logic, this error can be suppressed using the `!` operator:
+initialization logic, this error can be suppressed using the `!` operator:

 ```cs
 public class C